I want to share a trend I saw in the beginning months of the pandemic, which is really relevant today too.

-Throughout the pandemic I’ve noticed two common troubles among job-seekers and our Work Bigger readers: many people are experiencing stressful layoffs and furloughs while many others, who are still working, feel more dissatisfied than ever in their current roles.
+I noticed two common troubles among job-seekers and our Work Bigger readers: many people were experiencing stressful layoffs and furloughs while many others, who were still working, felt more dissatisfied than ever in their current roles.

-The first group is overwhelmed by strain while also having to, essentially, put their dreams on hold for right now.
-The second group is searching for purpose and looking to get clarity on how to make their next moves.
+The first group was overwhelmed by strain while also having to, essentially, put their dreams on hold for right now.

 Staying stuck and feeling unfulfilled is not your only option, whether you’re in one of these two groups or you’re feeling inspired to think about what could be next in your career journey.